 It sounds crazy, but it works.
 These are called “commitment devices,” and they help you stick to your long-term goals, according to Rebecca Rouse, who runs the Financial Inclusion Program at Innovations for Poverty Action, a nonprofit that studies debt repayment.

-Now, when we say don’t use your cards, we don’t mean close your accounts.
+Now, the advice "don't use your cards" doesn't necessarily mean don’t close your accounts.
 That could hurt your credit.
 You should use your card for a small purchase every few months—and pay it off right away—to keep the account active and your credit intact.

 Plan Ahead Now, Save a Ton Later